barisozmen/build-ai-startup-course/task_optional_logging_with_logfire.md

 ### 8. Track API Calls with Logfire

-If you're using external APIs (like the image conversion API), add structured logging:
+If you're using external APIs (like the OpenAI API), add structured logging:

 ```python
 def call_external_api(data):